 As founder and director, Karra Eloff brings together psychology, theology, and communication to shape The Lament Project.
 This unique blend ensures every resource is highly practical, biblically rich, trauma informed, and scalable for churches and communities worldwide.

-For over a decade Karra has been the Co-Founder and Director of the Australian mental health company, Eloff & Andrews Clinical Psychology, an organisation that has delivered over 80,000 hours of one-on-one psychological care.
-Her academic background includes an undergraduate degree in applied linguistics and languages and a masters degree with research, equipping her to translate complex ideas and text into language that is practical and life-giving.
+For over a decade Karra has been the Co-Founder and Managing Director of the Australian mental health company, Eloff & Andrews Clinical Psychology, an organisation that has delivered over 80,000 hours of one-on-one psychological care.
+She also directs and advises organisations across healthcare, leadership and community sectors in the area of people, culture, investment, and long-term organisational strategy.

 Alongside her professional background is a personal calling.
-Karra has many times experienced a crushed spirit and a crisis of faith until she learnt the power of biblical lament.
-In 2019, she sensed God calling her into this work but felt He had chosen the wrong person.
+Karra’s navigated a rare bone disease, Endometriosis and a spinal tumour (which required her to relearn to walk) during which she experienced a crushed spirit until she learnt the power of biblical lament.
+In 2019, she sensed God calling her into this work with lament but felt He had chosen the wrong person.
 The call only grew stronger.
 Karra began interviewing pastors and theologians to understand how the modern church engages with suffering.
-These conversations evolved into Friday night gatherings in her home for Christians navigating sickness and pain, where she offered gospel hope and practical teaching.
-After a year of these gatherings, the name emerged: The Lament Project.
-What began locally soon drew interest from national and international communities.
+These conversations evolved into Friday night gatherings in her home for Christians navigating sickness or hardship, where she offered gospel hope and practical teaching.
+After a year of these gatherings, the name emerged: The Lament Project and what began locally soon drew interest from national and international communities.

 She is an international keynote speaker and author of The Chronic Pain Couple® (now translated into multiple languages) which provides people navigating pain and illness, a practical path to living and loving remarkably.